Self care. Let’s discuss the buzz word of the decade.

 - Self care can be having lunch with a friend.

-- Self care can be seeing the acupuncturist.
+- Self care can be seeing an acupuncturist.

 - Self care can be making time for the gym

-Clearly, self care doesn’t look the same for everyone.
+Clearly, self-care doesn’t look the same for everyone.
 Sure – we all need to see our doctors and get a good night’s sleep.
 But you don’t have to do all these things in order to take care of yourself.
 Did something on that list really jump out at you?
 Start there.
-Pick one thing that you are willing to make the time for it and notice how it affects your week.
+Pick one thing that you are willing to take the time for it and notice how it affects your week.

 Need someone to hold you accountable?
 Drop me a note and I’ll check in with you to help you kick your excuses to the curb.
 My choice?
 I’m gonna finally start my mornings phone free.
 I’ve been saying I’m going to do this for a while now.
 No good excuse why I haven’t – I just haven’t bothered to break the habit.
 So now, I’m accountable to all of you!!!
 I’ll let you know how it goes.

 Life is too short to spend it on the hamster wheel.
 Get off for a minute and refuel.
 Go to the doctor, take a bath, read the paper, have tea without a device.
 No one is going to take care of you if you don’t take care of yourself.